leejoonli/code-every-day/log.md

 ## Thoughts

 Mentally I have an idea on how it should work using walker but hard to put things into code with these complex data structures.

+# Day 82 (4/26/2022)

+## Hash Table

+Reviewed the rest of the hash table lesson.

+## Thoughts

+Need to remember that these data structures can have other data structures and you can access methods in those classes.